bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 Navigating the great sea of mods is much easier once you have an idea of the main categories and the choices that you have within each category.
 Here I will walk you through the main categories that I use to organize my mods.
 At this point I've mostly converged with the Nexus categories, but I only get as detailed as I need for it to be helpful.

+*NOTE*: This section is not an exhaustive mod list.
+In particular, I didn't include all of the dependencies required to use these mods.
+As always, make sure you follow the installation instructions for every mod you use.

 #### Bug Fixes

 The most commonly used bugfix mods by far are Arthmoor's Unofficial Skyrim Special Edition Patch (USSEP) and Cutting Room Floor (CRF).
 USSEP fixes a bunch of bugs while CRF adds a bunch of extra content that was in the game files but removed from the world.
 I could probably live without these mods, but I use them anyway because some mods depend on them.